Artyrie/Kaggle_practice/README.md

 * <https://www.kaggle.com/c/bms-molecular-translation/overview><br>
 * code Skeleton <https://www.kaggle.com/yasufuminakama/inchi-resnet-lstm-with-attention-starter><br>

-I studied Encoder-Decoder, Auto-Encoder System through this living compoetition.
+I studied Encoder-Decoder, Auto-Encoder System through this living compoetition.<br>
-I focused on studying connecting models.
+I focused on studying connecting models.<br>
-It was very difficult subject, and it took a lot of time and resources.
+It was very difficult subject, and it took a lot of time and resources.<br>
-But I think I got a lot out of it.
+But I think I got a lot out of it.<br>
-I want to study more and try it later.
+I want to study more and try it later.<br>